kchen023/VaR-model-validation/README.md

 ## Overview

-This project implements and **independently validates** a four-method Value-at-Risk (VaR) model suite for a multi-asset equity portfolio over the **2019–2025 period**, spanning five distinct market regimes including the COVID crash, the 2022 rate-shock bear market, and the AI-driven bull market.
+This project implements and **independently model validation** on a four-method Value-at-Risk (VaR) model suite for a multi-asset equity portfolio over the **2019–2025 period**, spanning five distinct market regimes including the COVID crash, the 2022 rate-shock bear market, and the AI-driven bull market.

 The project is structured as a formal **Second-Line MRM validation exercise** following the SR 11-7 framework, and styled to match professional Wall Street and econometrics presentation standards (white background, professional color palette, regime-shaded panels, monospace annotation boxes).